ameli/special_functions/docs/besselj.rst

       J_{\frac{1}{2}}(z) = \sqrt{\frac{2}{\pi z}} \sin(z), \\
       J_{-\frac{1}{2}}(z) = \sqrt{\frac{2}{\pi z}} \cos(z).

-  Depending on :math:`z`, the above relations are computed using real or complex implementation of the elementary functions.
+  Depending on :math:`z`, the above relations are computed using the real or complex implementation of the elementary functions.

 * For other half-integer orders of :math:`\nu`, the following recursive formulas are used: